-These figures, which obviously requires more in-depth analysis, are an interesting sign of the transformation and development of the epigrammatic genre in the Hellenistic epoch.
+These figures, which obviously require more in-depth analysis, are an interesting sign of the transformation and development of the epigrammatic genre in the Hellenistic epoch.
 Though the poets still move along the path of the epigraphic tradition, they include new elements in their celebration of the dedicatory act.
 Elements already employed from the beginning of the epigrammatic genre are retrieved and renewed, by combining them with new perspectives.

 1.5 Conclusion

 The database presented here is designed to be a helpful tool in the study of heterogeneous material.
 This tool will allow us to apply an interdisciplinary approach, which combines epigraphic, linguistic and philological strategies.
 It not only helps to manage a large quantity of data, it also organises the results of the analysis on the texts in a practical way.

+[SPAZIO TRA PARAGRAFI DA TOGLIERE NEL PDF]

 The coherent organisation of the data into a database has two clear advantages.
 On the one hand, the database provides an overview of the whole corpus.
 This could be used, for example, to detect easily specific trends and recurring elements in the corpus, or to consult and combine the data from different points of view.
 On the other hand, it is possible to retrieve rapidly the data connected to each specific text.
 This comprehensive look, on the whole as well as in the particular, would be difficult to obtain otherwise and it makes the database a fundamental tool for dealing with complex materials and applying different levels of analysis.

+[SPAZIO TRA PARAGRAFI DA TOGLIERE NEL PDF]

 It is important to stress that this database aims to enable many possible, different research.
 The structure is not based on a single, pre-fixed hypothesis of investigation, but is built so as to let the user interrogate the data in different ways, without defining a priori the direction of the research.

+[SPAZIO TRA PARAGRAFI DA TOGLIERE NEL PDF]

 Moreover, the database is a dynamic tool and suitable for further and continual additions.
-This feature is particularly valuable in the field of the epigrammatic poetry, where continual discoveries of new material (on stone, but also on papyrus) requires us to enlarge and re-work the corpora constantly.
+This feature is particularly valuable in the field of the epigrammatic poetry, where continual discoveries of new material (on stone, but also on papyrus) require us to enlarge and re-work the corpora constantly.
 In this regard, the database presented here is not only a response to the recent need, in the specific field of epigrammatic studies, to create corpora that combine epigraphic and ‘literary’ materials, it is also open to future additions and new research.

 Bibliography